lilblupig/fte-calc/README.md

 ### **Scope**
 *Why does the website exist?*

-The website exists to meet a real world need for accurate and timely data.
+The website exists to meet a real world need for accurate, recordable and timely data.

 *What does it need to meet the user/owner aims?*